eBay/goose/architecture.md

   A->>H: Success or Error
   H->>G: Success status for goose/alarms-service
   H->>G: Success status for goose
-  H->>-G: Done
 ```
--->

 If there is an error, however, we need to be able to recover.
-Ideally, we'd do
-this without having to maintain a database, because databases add a bunch of
-infrastructure that's more difficult to maintain.
+We'd love to solve this without having to maintain a database, because databases add a bunch of infrastructure that's more difficult to maintain.

 Errors may be:
 1. Timeouts